ashfakcodes/outcome-insight/README.md

 The UI and UX were designed independently for the application, with the goal of keeping the result-checking process straightforward rather than overwhelming students with unnecessary controls.

-Screenshots will be added to the `screenshots/` directory.

 ## Privacy

 Outcome Insight does not collect or store personal student information such as roll numbers or registration numbers.